Tobacco: Recovery Across the Continuum

 • Therefore, tobacco users often require higher doses of medication to get the intended therapeutic effect.
 In addition, with higher doses, there is a potential for increased side effects.

-Service Challenges & Needs
+Service Challenges and Needs:

 • Traditionally, behavioral healthcare providers have viewed tobacco treatment as the responsibility of primary healthcare.